relay2334/SPV1/README.md

 * The database credentials to what you configured earlier.

-Change  ````"interface": "eth1",````  to  ````"interface": "*Monitering Interface*",```` Change  ````"mysql://dofler:dofler@localhost/dofler"````  to  ````"mysql://dofler:dofler@localhost/*Dofler_Password*",```` Change  ````"port": 3000,````  to  ````"port": 3000,````
+Change  ````"interface": "eth1",````  to  ````"interface": "*Monitering Interface*",````

+Change  ````"mysql://dofler:dofler@localhost/dofler"````  to  ````"mysql://dofler:dofler@localhost/*Dofler_Password*",````

+Change  ````"port": 3000,````  to  ````"port": 3000,````

+Then start the server using ./server.js and all traffic sniffed from this interface will be saved to the database displayed on the primary web server running on port 3000.